directus/directus/docs/reference/api/rest/files.md

 <div class="two-up">
 <div class="left">

-Files are the objects that contain information about the file managed through Directus.
-Looking for the actual file data, including thumbnails?
-See the [/assets](/reference/api/assets/) endpoint.
+> Files are the objects that contain information about the file managed through Directus.
+If you're looking for the actual file data, including thumbnails, see the [/assets](/reference/api/assets/) endpoint.
+[Learn more about Files](/concepts/files/).

 </div>
 <div class="right">